 Love's recent paintings use the elements for their symbolic readings as well as for their relationship to ecological and manmade disasters.

-A figure Love refers to as the Water Carrier recurs in many of her paintings, such as this one.
+A figure Love refers to as the Water Carrier recurs in many of their paintings, such as this one.
 The Water Carrier acts as an avatar for Love's interest in feminism and its many forms and becomes a narrative link between the paintings.

 Her watery burden is a nod to traditional head-carrying practices as well as the posture-training method at Victorian finishing schools.